 - Mutual understanding between youth from different countries

 - Increased awareness of specific program themes such as STEAM, social justice, or climate change

-Throughout the COVID-19 pandemic, our goal has been to ensure that The Experiment emerge from the crisis intact and positioned to restart activities as soon as possible, all while continuing to deliver programs through innovative and adaptive new models such as virtual exchanges.
+Throughout the COVID-19 pandemic, our goal has been to ensure that The Experiment emerges from the crisis intact and positioned to restart activities as soon as possible, all while continuing to deliver programs through innovative and adaptive new models such as virtual exchanges.

-The Experiment community is defined by our resilience, adaptability, and commitment to bringing young people together to build lasting cross-cultural ties.
+The Experiment community is defined by our resilience, adaptability, and commitment to bringing young people together to build lasting intercultural ties.
 This year, for the first time in our history, Experimenters were unable to travel due to COVID-19 travel restrictions.
 Instead, our 2020 cohort of Experimenters were invited to join The Experiment Digital—our interactive virtual exchange program launched in 2016.